developmentseed/stac-auth-proxy/README.md

 The `ITEMS_FILTER_CLS` configuration option can be used to specify a class that will be used to generate a CQL2 filter for the request.
 The class must define a `__call__` method that accepts a single argument: a dictionary containing the request context; and returns a valid `cql2-text` expression (as a `str`) or `cql2-json` expression (as a `dict`).

 > [!TIP]
-> An example of an Open Policy Agent (OPA) integration is available in the [examples/opa](examples/opa) directory, runnable with `docker compose -f docker-compose.yaml -f examples/opa/docker-compose.yaml up`.
+> An example of integrating with Open Policy Agent (OPA) can be found in [`examples/opa`](https://github.com/developmentseed/stac-auth-proxy/blob/main/examples/opa).

 ##### Basic Filter Generator